Home / Brush-Footed (Nymphalidae) / Mourning Cloak (Nymphalis antiopa)

 Quick Facts

-Distribution Entire North America, from south of the tundra to central regions of Mexico, and temperate Eurasia; some specimens are also found in the Gulf States and peninsular Florida
+Distribution Spanning entire North America, from south of the tundra to central Mexico, and temperate Eurasia; also found in the Gulf States and peninsular Florida.

-Host plants All types of willow (Salix) trees, and also American elm, hackberry, aspen, and paper birch
+Host Plants Prefers willow (Salix) trees, American elm, hackberry, aspen, and paper birch.

 Did You Know?